 Henry and Edward

-The piece is an abstract representation of Dr. Jekyll and Mr. Hyde.
-It explores the connection of two bodies forming one soul and the discussion between two entities inside one being.
+The work explores the connection of two bodies forming one soul and the discussion between two entities inside one being.
 It's the battle of the euphoric high and how to maintain that sensation, and the battle within oneself and the voice of the alter ego.

 Rauf Yasit (aka RubberLegz)